 Hilary Hahn as one of the guest artists.
-(If you'd like to hear the show, here is the link to the broadcast on the Prairie Home Companion website.)An interesting thing happened Saturday in Pasadena, Calif. at the taping of the public radio show A Prairie Home Companion, which featured violinist
+(If you'd like to hear the show, here is the link to the broadcast on the 'Live from Here' website.)An interesting thing happened Saturday in Pasadena, Calif. at the taping of the public radio show A Prairie Home Companion (now called "Live from Here"), which featured violinist

 The show, hosted for many years by the deep-voiced storyteller Garrison Keillor, is now in the hands of virtuoso mandolinist Chris Thile, who seems to be steering it in a more musical direction, while still keeping much of its traditional humor and storytelling.